 Jon Hakim is the founder and author of Bangkok Herps.
 He grew up in Oregon, USA as the son of a zookeeper and outdoorsman who introduced him to a love of all nature and concern for its conservation.
 Jon has been herping for over 30 years, teaching science formally and informally for 20 years, and systematically surveying and studying herps for the last 13 years.
-He and his family lived in Bangkok for a year from 2010-11, where his frustration in the lack of resources with which to conclusively identify local reptiles and amphibians led him to do something about it and write his own site.
+He and his family lived in Bangkok for a year from 2010-11, where his frustration in the lack of resources with which to identify local amphibians led him to do something about it and write his own site.
 Jon now lives in India with his wife and two daughters, where his day job is as a development worker and teacher.
 A former North American Field Herping Association Member of the Year, Jon currently supports ongoing projects in Bangladesh , Philippines, and the USA through herpetological surveying and public outreach efforts.

 Rose Hakim is Jon’s partner in this work and all of life.
 Originally an aerospace engineer in southern California, Rosey left to Thailand and then India in order to counsel and mentor young girls growing up in difficult situations.
 She loves hiking, spending time in nature, and handling snakes that don’t musk on your hands.